Skip to main content

 The University Michaelmas term begins 1 October so you should plan to be in Cambridge by that date (5 January for Lent Term start and 17 or 22 April for an Easter Term start).
 If you are on a student visa, you will need to have your documents scanned before you start study.
 For those in College-owned accommodation, the College leases for Michaelmas term begin on Tuesday 23 September, therefore, the best window in which to arrive in Cambridge is between the 23rd and the 1st if at all possible, and ideally not earlier unless you are undertaking an in-person pre-sessional course.

-Do read the helpful pre-arrival information courtesy of the International Student Office.
+Do read this helpful pre-arrival information courtesy of the International Student Office.

 The University has a service whereby you can chat to current Cambridge postgraduates - this is University-wide not just College-wide.